About Chinook Rafting

 Hey, I'm Dom.
 Australian born and bred however moved to Canada last summer to explore the west coast mountains playground.
 I grew up in the outdoors on a farm where we entertained ourselves by throwing dirt clogs at each other or pushing each other off hay bails.
 I studied outdoor recreation and ecotourism back home and worked on the Snowy river and Mitta Mitta as a guide.
 These days I entertain myself with whitewater, rock climbing, mountain biking, snowboarding and sub-par guitar playing.
 See you on the river!

 My name is Katrina, and I have just recently graduated from the University of Waterloo with a degree in Recreation and Leisure studies, majoring in Sport Business.
-This will be my third season with Chinook Rafting and I am very excited for Summer 2017!
+This will be my fourth season with Chinook Rafting as a Riverbase Manager & Raft Guide and I am very excited for Summer 2018!
 In my free time I enjoy playing sports, traveling and hanging out with friends and doing anything outdoors.
 Looking forward to another great season in the Rockies.
 Fun fact: I don’t know how to whistle.

 Originally from Ontario, Shannon made the initial move out west in 2010.
 She has always had a passion for the outdoors, adventure sports and travel.
 In 2005, Shannon tried white water kayaking for the first time.
 After that, she was hooked.
 Since then, she has been able to experience rafting and white water kayaking in Canada, Ecuador and New Zealand.
-Shannon is thrilled to be a part of Chinook Rafting this 2017 season.
+Shannon is thrilled to be back for her 3rd season as part of Chinook Rafting 2018 team.